 Classes are conducted at Dave's warehouse studio in Kent, OH, either late afternoon on Tuesday, or mid-morning on a Saturday.
-The next set of classes will start at the end of June, or the beginning of July, 2023.
+The next set of classes will start at the beginning of February, 2024.

 Beginning Copper Foil and Lead classes were conducted in the last five years.
 Students from those classes reported that they enjoyed receiving background information about stained glass, as well as being able to learn and apply techniques to build a project during class time in eight weeks.
 They also appreciated having the opportunity to make up missed sessions during the year, in order to complete their class projects.

 Classes are held all year long, except when the instructor is on vacation.
 Look for more information pertaining to upcoming classes at this website or on bulletin boards and retail sites in Kent.
 If you have questions, or want to register for a class, please email the instructor, or call/text him at (330) 607-8430.

 Questions often arise as to what are the specific areas of instruction found in these classes.
 The basic courses in art glass enable students to learn how to construct suncatchers or glass panels, using the Copper Foil or Lead Came methods.
 In addition, stained glass history is presented in handouts, along with technical information, in a class folder.
 During class time, tools and supplies are available for use, which is included in the class fee, or new tools and accessories can be purchased onsite at a discount.
 Follow up advanced classes in making lamp shades and jewelry boxes will be offered at some future date, if there is interest.